mamoonmasud/CSCE636/README.md

 For testing the trained network on a custom video as input, use the code file 'Prediction.ipynb'

 Be sure to correct the file paths throughout the code files before running, and if testing, download the model architecture and weight files as well.

+The folder Model and Weights contain the saved model and weights to be used in the test_set and prediction files.